 The strength of mind and body in committing murder to serve one's national security is executed both mechanically and with the uncanny semblance of human hesitation...these sequences fascinate.

 In JERSEY BOYS (2014), also directed by Clint Eastwood, the commitment to ideas felt total and clear.
 The main character is our protagonist, yet he is amazingly stiff, heavy , like a young man suddenly old during much of the film.
 He is only briefly alive, at the film's beginning, and then everything goes down hill, burdened by the failings of the band and family around him; his desire to maintain, survive and REGAIN that youthful dominance is everything in the world.
 Why does he seem robotic or affected?
-My reaction following my viewing was that this young man was only young for a second, and the rest of the film he was actually an old man desperate to regain and replay his life, his artistic zenith, the 15 minutes his spirit soared and glowed.
+My reaction following my viewing was that this man was only young for a brief moment, and the rest of the film he was actually an old man desperate to regain and replay his life, his artistic zenith, the 15 minutes his spirit soared and glowed.

 |JERSEY BOYS: Frankie weighed down by threat of traumatic loss|